DaniloOPinheiro/20201017-PS-CSHARP-DEVELOPMENT-FUNDAMENTALS/README.md

 * Catching up with the Latest in C#
 * Going Further with C#

+NOTE: The console application must be run in the OverviewCsharp directory.

 ## DESENVOLVIMENTO DE FUNDAMENTOS EM CSHARP
 [Mentor(Scott Allen)](https://odetocode.com/)